Information Systems and Business Communication (ISBC)

 Information system programming using embedded database queries and calls to stored procedures.
 The development of stored procedures and triggers in databases.
 Topics will include accessing data via ODBC native drivers, dynamic SQL generation, T-SQL and intermediate programming skills.
-Prerequisites: ISBC 330 and ISBC 370.
+Prerequisites: ISBC 330.
 On demand.

 ISBC 431.
 Database Administration and Optimization.
 3 Credits.

 Focuses on the administration of business databases and the optimization of database performance at the server level.
 Topics may include but are not limited to user and security administration, physical organization and optimization, performance maintenance and monitoring, fault tolerance, database distribution and replication.
 Prerequisite: ISBC 430.
 On demand.

 ISBC 444.
 Philosophy of Vocational Education.
 3 Credits.

 Theory and practice of vocational education in secondary and post-secondary schools.
 Interrelationship of vocational education programs.
 Funding for vocational education programs.
 Relationship between general education and vocational education.
 S.